 Drawn to the Green Party by its 4 Pillars and 10 Key Values, Alan is excited about facilitating the birth of a world where people, planet and peace replace profit as the driving force for human existence.

 Tim earned a B.S. in Geology from Millersville University.
-He has successfully managed environmental remediation projects in the PA, NJ, and NY area for the past 10 years.
+He has successfully managed environmental remediation projects in the PA, NJ, and NY area for the past 12 years.
 These projects involve complex environmental conditions which require a firm handle of regulatory, business, and stakeholder knowledge.
-Tim is in his second year as Treasurer for the Green Party of Pennsylvania and also chairs the Lancaster County Green Party.
-In 2017, he ran for Elizabethtown Borough Council and was successfully elected to Judge of Elections.
+Tim has been involved with the Green Party since 2005 and is in his third year as Treasurer for the Green Party of Pennsylvania.
+He also co-chairs the Lancaster County Green Party.
+Tim has pursued municipal offices including borough council and tax collector and is presently serving as an elected Judge of Elections.
 Tim is looking forward to bringing growth to the Green Party of Pennsylvania by supporting candidates and new counties with his experience from the local and state levels.
 He encourages Pennsylvania Greens to connect with their locals and make sure to #BeSeenBeingGreen.

 Beth graduated from Boston University in 2007 with a Bachelor’s Degree in Secondary Math Education, and obtained her Master’s Degree in Curriculum and Instruction from Penn State Great Valley in 2009.
 Beth has been teaching math for over 10 years, and has been an active member of the Pennsylvania State Education Association, the state’s largest union.
 Recently, Beth became an Advocate for Children and Education (ACE) and has attended training on how to effectively organize within one’s local union, as well as lobby government officials.
 Beth was involved in the Bernie Sanders campaign in February 2016, making 3500 calls across the country and knocking on 1000 doors in Pennsylvania and New Jersey.
 She participated in honk-and-waves and other events hosted by Phoenixville Area Citizens for Bernie.
 After the election, the group became Phoenixville Area Progressives, and Beth became an officer in the group, giving a speech at the December 2016 meeting on the importance of continuing to fight for what you believe in even when all hope seems lost.